DDvong/460TorchbearerFinal/README.md

 ### Part 6c: Pruning Correctness

--Due to non-negative costs, a branch that exceed the current best minimum path skips as'll increase the total cost from the current best.
+- Due to non-negative costs, a branch that exceed the current best minimum path skips as it will increase the total cost from the current best.

 ---

 ## References

--Youtube videos for visualization, such as Abdul Bari, ByteQuest.
+- Youtube videos for visualization, such as Abdul Bari, ByteQuest.